TheExkaliburg/MoreFair/frontend/src/content/privacy.md

 differentiate the individual browser of the dats subject from other Internet browsers that contain other cookies.
 A specific Internet browser can be recognized and identified using the unique cookie ID.

-Through the use of cookies, the Kaliburg can provide the users of this website with more user-friendly services that would not be possible without the cookie setting.
+Through the use of cookies, FairGame can provide the users of this website with more user-friendly services that would not be possible without the cookie setting.

 By means of a cookie, the information and offers on our website can be optimized with the user in mind.
 Cookies allow us, as previously mentioned, to recognize our website users.
 The purpose of this recognition is to make it easier for